 I’ve always been fascinated with the literature, which I believe may have started with Tales of the Otori, which I read very early on.
 Then it was James Clavel’s Noble House trilogy perhaps then followed by parts of the Tale of Genji and culminating in a devouring of everything Ryu and Haruki Murakami have written.
 I haven’t gotten to Mishima, but The Golden Pavilion is next on my list.

-Japan was completely closed to the world until the middle of the nineteenth century, allowing for its culture to develop unhindered (though there are certainly Chinese influences).
+Japan was completely closed off to the rest of world until the middle of the nineteenth century, allowing for its culture to develop unhindered (though there are certainly Chinese influences).
 The ports were closed to foreign trade and cities heavily guarded to outsiders.
 The punishment for leaving Japan was death.
 Then, Commodore Perry just shows up one day and busts his way into the place, exposing it to the rest of the world.
-I’m not sure where I was going with that, but basically Japan’s history is long, rich and uninterrupted…. and so are their meals.
+I’m not sure where I was going with that, but basically Japan’s history is long, rich and uninterrupted…and so are their meals.

 I was gone for just under two weeks, ate at least four meals a day and took almost 700 pictures.
 There’s lots to share, so I hope this will be the first of many posts about what I saw, ate and discovered there.